oskar-j/awesome-image-coloring/README.md

 * [Awesome-Image-Colorization](https://github.com/MarkMoHR/Awesome-Image-Colorization) - A collection of Deep Learning based Image Colorization and Video Colorization papers.

+* [Build a Photo Restoration App with Python](https://www.youtube.com/watch?v=xgQpalRRW3A) - YouTube tutorial from AssemblyAI on how to build a photo restoration app with Python and Flask.

 ## :dark_sunglasses: Related awesome lists

 * [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning) - A curated list of awesome Machine Learning frameworks, libraries and software.